|Place of Origin:||China|

 POSITIVE:* Two lines appear.
 One colored line should be in the control line region (C) and another apparent colored line should be in the test line region (T).

 NEGATIVE: One colored line appears in the control line region (C).
-No line appears in the test line region (T), or the test line is weaker than the reference line representing 6% on the color card.
-This indicates HbA1c to be at healthy level meaning excellent control.
+No line appears in the test line region (T).

 INVALID: Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
 Review the procedure and repeat the test with a new test.
 If the problem persists, discontinue using the test kit immediately and contact your local distributor.